Alpackers/CTF-Writeups/Misc/OverTheWire/Narnia/Narnia6/Readme.md

 [Inferior 1 (process 4352) exited with code 01]
 >```
 >
 > Dude.
 It clearly worked, but it looks like it's using all of the first parameter as input.
 Maybe we need to play with that second parameter a bit, remember, in the begining it looked like we could overwrite what appeared to be a return with 20 characters.
+Looking back, it was likely overwriting the function point address and just running through both buffers to do so.
 >
 >```
 (gdb) break *0x08048687